kriskaczmarek/web_page_no1/readme.md

-simple web page with price list, accesible services and contact
+simple web page with price list, accesible services in text form and contact